How to Set up an Apache Virtual Hosts on Ubuntu Linux

 How to create website directory structures on Ubuntu Linux

-Keeping your website directory structures tidy on Ubuntu Linux is key.
-For each site, create a main folder called the document root.
-This folder will hold all the website’s files, making it much simpler to manage multiple sites by giving each one its own clear space.
-This helps organize up to 10 distinct websites.
+Keeping website directory structures tidy on Ubuntu Linux matters.
+Creating a main folder called the document root for each site holds all website files, giving each project its own isolated space.
+Organizing up to 10 distinct websites follows this pattern.

 Below is an example of a directory structure for multiple websites with unique content and domains.